 Auslogics Duplicate File Finder is a totally free solution that offers the same kind of features that several tools would charge you for.
 The program can scan your specified folders for duplicates and presents them in a fairly neat interface that makes it easy to manage the found culprits.
 There are various search parameters that you can define, including file types, minimum/maximum file size, names, creation dates and the like.

 File content is matched based on MD5 checksum, but there’s no byte-by-byte comparison (MD5 is still fairly accurate for real-world use).
 You can also decide what happens to the duplicates that are found, whereby they can be sent to the recycle bin or rescue center, or deleted forever.
 This software, too, supports one-click operation, although with a less friendlier user interface.
+As far as free duplicate file finders for Windows go, this is the best option on the market.
+Heck, it even gives the paid options a run for their money.

 Download Auslogics Duplicate File Finder for Windows (Free)

-4. Duplicate Files Finder
+4. Wise Duplicate Finder

-Download Duplicate Files Finder for Windows (Free)
+Download Wise Duplicate Finder for Windows (Free trial, $19.95)

 5. Duplicate File Detective